Shaun Tan Award for Young Artists

 Entries are judged on their originality, concept, technique and choice of materials used.
 Please note: due to the high number of entries received for this award each year, individual feedback cannot be provided.

 Shaun Tan is an acclaimed artist and writer who grew up in Perth.
 Subiaco Library has two impressive murals by Shaun Tan on display.
-The Tea Party features a riotous array of strange characters and landscapes and The 100 Year Picnic is based on a photograph from the 1920s found in the archives of the Subiaco Museum.

 Shaun began drawing and painting images as a teenager, and has since become best known for illustrated books with surreal, dream-like imagery.
 Shaun's books have been translated into many languages and are enjoyed by readers of all ages.

-In 2011, Shaun won an Academy Award for his short film, The Lost Thing, and received the Astrid Lindgren Memorial Award honouring his contribution to international children's literature.
+The Lost Thing, and received the Astrid Lindgren Memorial Award honouring his contribution to international children's literature.
 For more information about his work, visit

 Shaun Tan’s official website.